agalindom/Seattle-Airbnb-Analysis/README.md

 ## Libraries

-The libraries needed to run this notebook are: pandas, numpy, matplotlib, seaborn, wordcloud, collections, PIL, and IPython
+The libraries needed to run this notebook are: pandas, numpy, matplotlib, seaborn, wordcloud, collections, PIL, and IPython.

 ## Files